BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_05.md

 !battle(["Sissy",:LADY,0], "Grassy Terrain")

-To the right of here, at night, you'll find roaming **Wooloo**.
+You can find the right of here you can find **Furfrou**, and at night, you'll find roaming **Wooloo**.
 To the right under the bridge, you'll find that *TM45 Attract* is at the bottom.

+A man here will offer you a **Tauros (Paldean)** if you trade him **Wugtrio**, obtained by leveling up Wiglett.
 Enter Cairo's house.

-!shop("Cairo's Shop", [["Joy Scent", 5000], ["Excite Scent", 8500], ["Vivid Scent", 11000], ["Bike Voucher", "250 Red Essences"], ["Noctowl Crest", "2000 Red Essences"], ["Simisage Crest", "2000 Red Essences"], ["Simisear Crest", "2000 Red Essences"], ["Simipour Crest", "2000 Red Essences"], ["5 Rift Fragments", 4956], ["15 Rift Fragments", 14868], ["25 Rift Fragments", 24780]])
+!cshop(:CairoScents, "Cairo's Scents")

+!cshop(:CairoRE, "Cairo's Essence Shop", 4)

+!cshop(:CairoFragments, "Cairo's Fragments")

-Crests are unique held items that give the species in question unique strengths to make them better.
-As you can tell from the four on display, they're generally given to Pokemon that are... otherwise pretty bad.
-The Noctowl Crest greatly enhances Noctowl's defensive capabilities, while the other three Crests allow the Monkeys far greater offensive coverage and a few added resistances.
+A few more options for Crests here!
+The Noctowl Crest greatly enhances Noctowl's defensive capabilities, Plusle and Minun get crests that allow for better Doubles utility, and the other three Crests allow the Monkeys far greater offensive coverage and a few added resistances.

 Get the Bike Voucher for now if you want, but otherwise start saving up Rift Essence.
 If you accumulate at least 10000, talk to **Chespin** and Cairo will let you have it!
 You can check with the Gather Cube the exact amount you have.